wp-plugins/zedity/readme.txt

 >**Version requirements**
 Zedity works on any version of WordPress 3.5+.
 As a rule of thumb, please download the latest version.
-If you are using an outdated version, here is the compatibility table:
+If you are using an outdated version, here is the compatibility requirements:
 * WP 4.1+ requires Zedity 4.9.1+
 * WP 4.0+ requires Zedity 4.2.1+
 * WP 3.9+ requires Zedity 3.1.2+